MariaOskarsdottir/BART/README.md

 # BART: BAckward Regression Trimming.
-A variable selection procedure which aims at finding the most compact yet well performing analytical model.  [^1]
+A variable selection procedure which aims at finding the most compact yet well performing analytical model.
- [^1]: BAESENS B., BART: Backward Regression Trimming, Big Data, forthcoming, 2019.

 This is how BART works in a classification setting:
 1. Split the data in training, validation and test set.
 2. Estimate a logistic regression model with all n variables on the training set and measure the performance (e.g. AUC, profit) on the validation set.